 Variance Report Formula

-Variance reporting relies on two calculations: the absolute dollar variance and the percentage variance.
-Both are necessary for a complete understanding of any discrepancy.
+Variance reporting relies on two calculations: dollar variance and percentage variance.
+Both help businesses measure financial discrepancies and support budget predicting.

 What to Include in a Variance Report